 Step 2: Establish a leadership development plan

-Chalk out a plan for enhancing leadership and achieving the projected organisational goals efficiently and rapidly.
-This should be a baseline, boilerplate version of a program, that aims to improve all the most common and essential areas where leaders fall short and can be customised and developed further.
+Chalk out a plan for enhancing leadership and achieving the projected organizational goals efficiently and rapidly.
+This should be a baseline, boilerplate version of a program, that aims to improve all the most common and essential areas where leaders fall short and can be customized and developed further.

 It is necessary to understand the value and the return on investment on a leadership development plan since the support and buy-in of senior leaders is essential for it to achieve its intended purpose.